barbenhamou/NetflixProject/README.md

 ```

 ## Usage
-When running the project, a Command-Line Interface starts.
+When running the project, a command-line interface starts.
 It supports 3 commands:
 ### Add
 **Syntax:** `add [userid] [movieid1] [movieid2] ...`

 Adds movies to a user's watched list.
 The user and movie IDs don't have to already exist in the system for you to use them in the command (this command also adds them to the database if they haven't already been added).

-**Note:** The data is saved from run to run.

 ### Recommend
 **Syntax:** `recommend [userid] [movieid]`